ZimCodes/Zeiver/README.md

 Prints a specified Response Header to the terminal for each url. **This Option takes precedence over all other options**.

+***--print-pages***

+Prints the HTML Document to the terminal

+Prints the HTML Document of each URL to the terminal for viewing.
+Allows you to see in the eyes of Zeiver. **This option takes precedence over all other options**.

 ***--https-only***